Best Microphone Brands for Top Vocal Sound

 Though settling on a condenser microphone is an important first step, there are still several more significant questions to consider before making a final purchase.

-- What is your budget?
+- Microphone Budget: What are you willing to spend?
 As with all aspects of recording, budget plays a big part, While top-of-the-line models will almost certainly sound the best, there are plenty of decent budget options available for those looking to start out with something small.

 Top Singing Microphone Brands